This site was home to one of Lockheed Martin acquisition companies that had satellite development and manufacturing operations from 1957 to 1998.

 - Lockheed Martin will document and publish all studies, results and conclusions in accordance with NJDEP regulations and requirements.

-- Six additional monitoring wells were installed onsite in spring 2015 to understand any remaining impact on the groundwater.(see pictures below)
+- Six additional monitoring wells were installed onsite in spring 2015 to understand any remaining impact on the groundwater.(see pictures to the right)

 - Groundwater is monitored regularly through these wells on both the 116-acre site north of Old Trenton Road, (Route 535), and the 11-acre Blacklight Power property south of the road.